 C.D.
-Roofing & Construction are certified flat roofing contractors for both commercial and residential structures.
-For more than a quarter-century, our company has provided Durham Region and the Greater Toronto Area with exceptional flat roofing services.
+Roofing & Construction Ltd. is a certified flat roof contractor for both commercial and residential structures.
+For more than a quarter-century, our company has provided Durham Region and the Greater Toronto Area with superior flat roof repair and flat roof replacement services.

 If you found us by searching flat roof contractors in my area, look no further.
 We offer every type of flat roof for businesses and homes both old and new.